Login failure or 401 Unauthorized status code? Have you ever noticed this before?

 WWW-Authenticate Header

-Do you know what is www Authenticate header?
+Do you know what a www Authenticate header is?
 The www Authenticate header is a response header that shows HTTP authentication methods that can be used to access some special resources.

 Step1- Go to the page that is showing the 401 error